"And may this sailor find repose with the plane in which he gave his life that we might live...."

 It was a military representative with a telegram from the Navy department.
 It stated that Loyce had been killed in action.
 The next day, the news of Loyce made the front page in Altus Times-Democrat newspaper

 An Air Group usually consists of more than 80 airplanes of three distinct types.
 First are the fighters (VF-15) - the fast single-seater Grumman Hellcats with heavy fire power from six machine-guns, and which may also carry rockets and small bombs.
 Next are the dive bombers (VB-15) - Curtiss Helldivers.
 In addition to the pilot, these planes carry an enlisted-man rear-seat gunner.
-The gunner’s job is to lay a one-ton bomb load upon the target from a very steep diving angle, and to strafe with their machine guns at the same time.
+The gunner’s job arm the one-ton bomb, then strafe with their machine guns at the same time.
 The third type is the torpedo bomber (VT-15) - the Grumman Avenger.
 It has two enlisted crewmen in addition to the pilot.
 It carries a ton of bombs, depth charges, or aerial torpedoes, and like the Helldiver, is designed for low-level attack.
 Loyce and his crew flew in the Grumman TBM Avenger in VT-15

 VT - 15 Torpedo Air Group (Non Pilots)